 Or, you’ve looked at CV templates online, they look great, but when you try to enter your own information, it soon becomes a nightmare.
 Ugh!

 Or, perhaps you’re a student, and you’re not sure how to write your CV when you have no real work experience.
 Ouch!

 Or you have lots of experience, but you don’t know how to present the fact that you’ve had 3 jobs in the last year.
 And one of those times you threw a glass of water into your bosses face!
 Yeah, it didn’t end well.

 Or you don’t know how to reduce your 30 years of experience, and 10 page CV, to the two pages that really matter.

 You may feel stuck.
 So getting help with that is good.
 A professional CV writer may help.

-Okay, so this questions is interesting.
-Because, becoming a professional CV writer is pretty easy.
+Okay, so this question is interesting.
+Because becoming a professional CV writer is pretty easy.
 It’s not one of those highly regulated professions.
 So anyone can do it.
 And anyone does do it.
 From students earning a part-time income writing resumes / CVs through to a full time professional CV writer like me (I’ve been doing it for 15+ years, constantly looking for new ways to help my clients make an impact!)

 Now, sometimes all you need is your existing CV tidied up.
 Perhaps you’re in a job, your company asks for your CV just to get it on record for HR, so you just need a quick update and tidy up.
 You don’t need someone like me for that.
 You’ll get it cheaper elsewhere.